The Best Bitcoin and Cryptocurrency Exchange Guide

 Trading platforms are sites that connect buyers with sellers anonymously in an automated form.
 This means that you buy from people who’ve placed sell orders on the site without ever communicating with them directly.
 The platform usually takes a small fee for the service.

-Conducting transactions on trading platforms is usually the cheapest way to get bitcoins or other coins, but often it’s not very user friendly.
-Trading platforms have advanced options such as limit orders and stop losses that can confuse inexperienced users.
+Conducting transactions on trading platforms is usually the cheapest way to get bitcoins or other coins, but often it’s not very user-friendly.
+Trading platforms have advanced options, such as limit-orders and stop-losses, that can confuse inexperienced users.

 Also, when you place an order, it may not be fulfilled immediately due to a lack of sellers at the price at which you want to buy.

-Examples of known trading platforms: Binance, Bitstamp.
+Examples of reputable trading platforms: Binance, and Bitstamp.

 Some trading platforms allow you to trade CFDs (Contracts for Difference).
 This means you’re basically betting on the price of the coin in the future instead of actually owning it.